Reality television: Reality competition or game shows

 Game shows like Weakest Link, Who Wants to Be a Millionaire?, American Gladiators and Deal or No Deal, which were popular in the 2000s, also lie in a gray area: like traditional game shows (e.g., The Price Is Right, Jeopardy!), the action takes place in an enclosed television studio over a short period of time; however, they have higher production values, more dramatic background music, and higher stakes than traditional shows (done either through putting contestants into physical danger or offering large cash prizes).
 In addition, there is more interaction between contestants and hosts, and in some cases, they feature reality-style contestant competition or elimination as well.
 These factors, as well as these shows' rise in global popularity at the same time as the arrival of the reality craze, have led to such shows often being grouped under both the reality television and game show umbrellas.

 There have been various hybrid reality-competition shows, like the worldwide-syndicated Star Academy, which combines the Big Brother and Idol formats, The Biggest Loser, which combines competition with the self-improvement format, and American Inventor, which uses the Idol format for products instead of people.
 Some reality shows that aired mostly during the early 2000s, such as Popstars, Making the Band and Project Greenlight, devoted the first part of the season to selecting a winner, and the second part to showing that person or group of people working on a project.

 Popular variants of the competition-based format include the following:

 Dating-based competition

 Dating-based competition shows follow a contestant choosing one out of a group of suitors.
 Over the course of either a single episode or an entire season, suitors are eliminated until only the contestant and the final suitor remains.
 In the early 2000s, this type of reality show dominated the other genres on the major U.S. networks.
 Examples include The Bachelor, its spin-off The Bachelorette, Temptation Island, Average Joe, Flavor of Love (a dating show featuring rapper Flavor Flav that led directly and indirectly to over 10 spinoffs), The Cougar and Love in the Wild.
 In Married by America, contestants were chosen by viewer voting.
 This is one of the older variants of the format; shows such as The Dating Game that date to the 1960s had similar premises (though each episode was self-contained, and not the serial format of more modern shows).
+One of the more recent hits was Farmer Wants a Wife.